lyft/clutch/config/README.md

 $ docker run -v $PWD:/scan -it licensefinder/license_finder /bin/bash -lc "cd /scan && license_finder approvals add '<dependency_to_add>'"
 ```

+When a license or dependecy is approved, the changes will be automatically added to [`license_dependency_decisions.yml`](./license_dependency_decisions.yml).
+The file changes will need to be commited to the pull request.

 # Handling unknown licenses (preferred method)
-When `license_finder` reports that a dependency's license is 'unknown', the actual license should be manually researched.
+When License Finder reports that a dependency's license is 'unknown', the actual license should be manually researched.
 When the real license has been established, record it with:

 ```sh
 $ docker run -v $PWD:/scan -it licensefinder/license_finder /bin/bash -lc "cd /scan && license_finder licenses add '<dependency>' '<license>'"